Club Atlético Independiente: Early years in Buenos Aires

 Independiente was founded in 1904 by a group of employees from a luxury fashion store called "A la Ciudad de Londres" (To the City of London), located in the Montserrat neighborhood of Buenos Aires.
 These employees, the youngest and most affected by precarious work in the store, despite paying the club fee, were marginalized from the 1903-founded team Maipo-Banfield Football Club (made up of the store's most elite workers).
 They were only allowed to attend as spectators.

 On 4 August of that year, they met in a bar on Perú Street (just two blocks from the Plaza de Mayo and the Casa Rosada), there they made the decision to reject an invitation to be part of Atlanta (also founded those days) and proclaimed the creation of the "Independiente Foot-Ball Club", symbolizing their independence ideals.
 Rosendo Degiorgi was the one who gave the club its name and was elected as its first president, opening the club's headquarters in his own house.
 The team's first shirts were white, reused from a Barracas team called Plate United, which ceased to exist in 1903.
 These shirts featured a blue emblem with white details, very similar to St. Andrew's Athletic Club's emblem.
 It is unknown whether this similarity was intentional or coincidental.

 Fifteen days after the first meeting, on 19 August, they played the first game in their history, a 2–2 tie with Atlanta, on a field located in the Flores neighborhood of Buenos Aires.

 During its short stay in the Argentine capital, Independiente wandered in various improvised fields in the neighborhoods of Flores and La Paternal.
 They also acted as hosts in Recoleta, where they rented a very expensive field belonging to the National School of Buenos Aires for five months.

-The club competed in 1905 in zonal tournaments like the Villalobos Cup, where they faced for the first time to Boca Juniors (created just four months before) on 27 August, being victorious 4–1 in Flores.
+The club competed in 1905 in zonal tournaments like the Villalobos Cup, where they faced for the first time Boca Juniors (created just four months before) on 27 August, being victorious 4–1 in Flores.

-The club joined the AFA in 1906 and was registered to begin competing that year, like neighbors Atlanta, but was disqualified at the last moments for not complying with the strict stadium rules demanded by the then English-directed AFA, therefore that they registered to compete in the Central Football League.
+The club joined the AFA in 1906 and was registered to begin competing that year, like neighbors Atlanta, but was disqualified at the last moment for not complying with the strict stadium rules demanded by the then English-directed AFA.
+Therefore, they registered to compete in the Central Football League.
 At this championship they faced short-lived teams like Highland Forest, Gutemberg, Presidente Roca, Imperio, Mariano Moreno, General Arenales, La Prensa, Primero de Mayo and others.
 Among them, the only team that survived over that time is Platense.